avinassh/dev-startups-india/README.md

-# hard-tech-india
+# Hard Tech India

-list of Indian startups working on building developer tools
+List of Indian startups working on building developer tools.

+- Browserstack
+- Deepsource
+- Dgraph
+- Hasura
+- Last9
+- Postman
+- Signoz
+- Wingify

+## Contributing

+Feel to send a PR!
+The product must be aimed at developers.